Abu Ibrahim al-Hashimi al-Qurashi: Reactions to the raid

-In May 2022, ISIL's West Africa Province said that it had killed 20 Nigerian Christian men in Borno State in a mass execution as a retaliation for al-Qurashi's assassination.
+In May 2022, IS's West Africa Province said that it had killed 20 Nigerian Christian men in Borno State in a mass execution as a retaliation for al-Qurashi's assassination.

+In 2023, one year after his death, a brief biography of Abu Ibrahim Al-Hashimi emerged online in prominent Islamic State supporter circles.

 Succession

 IS did not issue a statement regarding al-Qurashi for several weeks after his death.
 On 14 February, The Global Network on Extremism and Technology speculated that the group was "biding its time to carefully craft a response that will maintain some semblance of authority".
 A report on 2 March by the Al-Azhar Observatory for Combating Terrorism stated that internal divisions within IS, as well as a state of confusion, were stalling the appointment of a successor to al-Qurashi.

 An article from Deutsche Welle stated that Abu Ibrahim al-Hashimi al-Qurayshi would be difficult to replace, as many potential leaders had died in the years preceding Al-Qurashi's death.
 It was suggested that the next IS leader would be Iraqi, because "in the past three years IS has become a strong Iraqi organization again".

 On 9 February, Egyptian newspaper Al-Watan identified the following individuals as likely candidates: